Skip to Content

 Hand sculpture in Punta del Este, Uruguay.Punta del Este

-Initially a small town sitting on an Atlantic Coast peninsula, the seaside city of Punta del Este has gained a reputation as a resort for Latin and North American tourists.
-It is often referred to as the “Monaco of the South.”
-The site has hosted several historical events, including U.S. President Lyndon Johnson’s 1967 American Summit, the Whitbread Round the World yacht races from 1985 to 1994, and the first roundtable discussion that eventually led to the creation of the World Trade Organization in 1994.
-USAC has scheduled an overnight trip to explore this vibrant city and take some time to enjoy the natural beauty of the area.
+Explore the vibrant seaside city of Punta del Este and take some time to enjoy the natural beauty of the area.
+Often referred to as the “Monaco of the South”, Punta del Este has gained a reputation as a resort for Latin and North American tourists.
+The site has hosted several historical events, including U.S. President Lyndon Johnson’s 1967 American Summit, the Whitbread Round the World yacht races from 1985 to 1994, and the first roundtable discussion that led to the creation of the World Trade Organization in 1994.

 Students getting ready to zip line in the hills of Mias, Uruguay.Sierra de Minas